Cisco-Service-Layer/service-layer-objmodel/grpc/cpp/src/tutorial/rshuttle/README.md

 We chose this design to allow ease of use and good performance.
 This design allows reusability for user specific code.
 The user just needs to hook up their own db and handle a few cases related to database information.

-[!NOTE] This section is for getting information for routes.
+>**Note:** This section is for getting information for routes.
 This is when the operation command is set to Get or GetVrf.

 There is no use of databases here.
 For Get: